Lord of Heart's Home|

 Appearance and Character

-Leowyn was the elder brother of Ser Corwyn Corbray, who wielded Lady Forlorn.
-In 130 AC, Lady Jeyne Arryn gave Lord Leowyn and Ser Corwyn command of her army of ten thousand men sent forth from Gulltown.
-After the death of King Aegon II Targaryen in 131 AC, Lord Leowyn stood at the prow of a Braavosi cog in the Gullet and watched a line of Velaryon warships tear down the golden dragon sigil and raise up the red dragon sigil in its place, to mark the ascension of King Aegon III.
+In 130 AC, Lady Jeyne Arryn gave Leowyn and his younger brother, Ser Corwyn command of her army of ten thousand men sent forth from Gulltown.
+After the death of King Aegon II Targaryen in 131 AC, Lord Leowyn stood at the prow of a Braavosi cog in the Gullet and watched a line of Velaryon warships tear down Aegon II's sigil and raise up the red dragon of House Targaryen in its place, to mark the ascension of King Aegon III.

-The town welcomed the Arryn hosts with feasts and flowers.
-Soon after Lord Cregan Stark's hold over court had begun, word arrived that Lord Corbray had left Maidenpool accompanied by Lord Manfryd Mooton, Lord Brune, and Ser Rennifer Crabb.
-When Lord Corbray and Ser Corwyn arrived at King's Landing, they joined the ruling council and added their voices to those of Lady Arryn and the Lads.
+Leowyn and his brother divided the army between them.
+The Braavosi landed one of them at Duskendale and the other at Maidenpool.[N 1] Both brothers were welcomed with feasts and flowers.
+Soon after Lord Cregan Stark's hold over court had begun, Leowyn left Maidenpool accompanied by Lord Manfryd Mooton, Lord Brune, and Ser Rennifer Crabb.
+He met up with his brother on the march to King's Landing.
+When they arrived at the capital, they joined the ruling council and added their voices to those of Lady Jeyne Arryn and the three Lads.
 This contributed to power beginning to slip from Lord Stark's hands.

-The king named Lord Corbray, a black, Protector of the Realm, whilst Ser Tyland Lannister, a green, was named Hand of the King.
+Leowyn, as a supporter of the black faction, was named Protector of the Realm, whilst Ser Tyland Lannister, a green, was named Hand of the King.
 By law, both of them were beholden to the council of regents.
-Ser Tyland quickly achieved an unspoken dominance over Lord Leowyn, gathering more power to himself as time passed.
-Lord Corbray died in 133 AC, of the Winter Fever, alongside his mistress and several of his servants.
+Ser Tyland quickly achieved an unspoken dominance over Leowyn, gathering more power to himself as time passed.
+In 133 AC, Leowyn died of the Winter Fever, alongside his mistress and several of his servants.